 With whom do we share your personal data?

 As a global organization with offices and operations throughout the world, your personal data may be transferred or be accessible internationally throughout Accenture’s global business and between its entities and affiliates.
-A list of the Accenture offices that may process your personal data, and their contact information, can be found here.

 The Alumni Site does not sell or rent your personal data.
 [If expand is available use this sentence for this section]: In certain cases we may disclose your personal data to third parties.
 For a complete list of any such third parties, please click here. [“here” expands following info] We will not disclose any of the personal data you provide to this site to third parties, except: